python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 Some other useful docker commands are as follows:

-1. `docker compose pull` this pulls updates for all non-bot services, such as psotgres, redis and our [site](../site) project!
+1. `docker compose pull` this pulls updates for all non-bot services, such as postgres, redis and our [site](../site) project!
 1. `docker compose build` this rebuilds the bot's docker image, this is only needed if you need to make changes to the bot's dependencies, or the Dockerfile itself.

 Your bot is now running, all inside Docker.